HarrisonTCodes/TOS-CG-Deck-Creator/README.md

 ## Town of Salem Card Game Deck Creator
-A simple tool for creating card decks for the Town of Salem Card Game.
+A simple tool for creating card decks for the Town of Salem Card Game, built with NextJS.

 ### The Game
 The [Town of Salem Card Game](https://town-of-salem.fandom.com/wiki/Town_of_Salem_Card_Game) is a social deduction card game, based on the video game [Town of Salem](https://www.blankmediagames.com/).
 A deck is made up of cards where each player is given 1 card per game, which decides their role.